ismailazdad/NetflixClone_Capacitor_Android/README.md

 This repository was based on a idea, Make my own Netflix clone.
-For this challenge i wanted to see all informations about a movie and in same time see all trailers available.
+For this challenge i wanted to see all informations about a movie/tv and in same time see all trailers available.

 ### Download and install movies trailer app